How to know your customers and sell better?

 - Find your core user base and focus your marketing on them

-If you’re not selling a niche product though, the worst thing you can do is try and please everyone because that’s just never going to happen and its bad strategy.
+If you’re not selling a niche product though, the worst thing you can do is try and please everyone because that’s just never going to happen and it’s a bad strategy.
 You will fail at pleasing everyone, so don’t bother.

 If you cannot find a few sample “typical customers” then you really should spend a bit more time on this if you want to develop a marketing strategy that pays off and yields the desired results.
 Otherwise, it’s not worth your time to come up with a marketing strategy in the first place.